exclamaforte/contxt/README.md

 # contxt - Git Worktree Manager for AI Agents

-A CLI tool to manage git worktrees with Python virtual environments, designed for AI agent workflows.
+A powerful TUI-based manager for git worktrees with Python virtual environments, designed to help you multitask across multiple AI agent sessions.

 ## Features

+### TUI Interface
+- **Rich Terminal Interface**: Beautiful Textual-based TUI for managing worktrees
+- **Persistent Terminal Sessions**: Long-running sessions for each worktree
+- **Activity Monitoring**: Visual indicators showing which agents are actively working
+- **Real-time Output Preview**: See the latest output from each terminal session
+- **Multiple Navigation Modes**: Default (arrows/tab), Vim (j/k), and Emacs (C-n/C-p)
+- **Quick Actions**: Create, delete, merge, and edit worktrees with simple hotkeys
+- **Configurable Settings**: Customize agent commands, preview lines, and more

+### Core Features
 - Create isolated worktrees with dedicated branches and Python venvs
-- Launch Claude agents in worktrees with specific tasks
+- Launch AI agents in worktrees with specific tasks
 - Open worktrees in VS Code with a single command
 - List and manage multiple projects and worktrees
 - Merge worktree branches back to main